avyanab/avyanab/README.md

 ### Welcome 👋 My name is Avyana!

 <!-- Introduce yourself and give a brief introduction about yourself here.
 Also include what tech you're interested in and what you are currently learning -->
 I'm transitioning from healthcare administration to ☁️**Cloud Engineering**☁️ and enjoying the journey!
-I've successfully completed linux essentials, currently learning how to use git and github, and looking forward to diving into **AWS**.

 Here are a few fun facts:

-🌎 - I love traveling, tropical beaches, and trying new food/drinks (like a true earth sign ♉️).
-I would go to Jamaica once a month if I could.
+🌎 - I love traveling, tropical beaches, and trying new food/drinks.

 🎶 - Most times you'll find me listening to Lofi Girl when I'm studying or working on projects.
 Other times, I switch between Coldplay & Miguel.

-💬 - Ask me about herbs 🌱.
-I love researching and learning about the healing power of plants.

 <ins>Feel free to connect with me here:</ins>